20507 - PROJECT AND TEAM MANAGEMENT

 - Exercises, Case studies and Interactive class activities: we do exercises to practice PM tools online using softwares and other templates; we discuss cases from cultural and creative projects and we use self assessments about our project leadership styles to reflect on team dynamics.

-- Group assignments: we have 1 group assignment on a real challenge posed by a creative organization (either in the museums/arts or in the large creative events industry).
-This assignment is done in class presented at the end of the course.
+- Group assignments: we have 3 group assignments.
+Two of them are on-going and they allow for immediately applying what done in class at the end of each class.
+One is a final assignment on a real challenge posed by a creative organization.
+This assignment is presented at the end of the course.

 - Attendance: the course is taught in an interactive style creating an active learning environment.
 Class participation is therefore highly recommended.